muyangren907/flask_tg/flask_examples/README.md

 # Examples

-This folder contains several single-file examples using [daxiedewuyu].
+This folder contains several single-file examples using [django].

 ## Requisites